MachineLemonade/docs/policies/security.md

 date: 2018-10-12T00:00:00.000Z
 slug: "security"
 ---

+A deep respect for our customers and the data that they touch with their Airflow deployments has always been central to what we value here at Astronomer.
+We recognize that our customers use our products to run business-critical jobs that often involve sensitive data sets.
+That is why we have implemented a holistic security program that we continue to build upon with each of our product releases.

+We use Google Cloud Platform internally for our Cloud datacenter and Kubernetes cluster, which means our customers benefit from GCP's comprehensive security practices and compliance certifications.
+We will also begin issuing regular penetration and vulnerability tests via a third party vendor for all versions of Astronomer 0.8 and later.
+It is our top priority to ensure your data is secure, so we look forward to building a company culture where security is deeply engrained.

 ## Cloud Edition

 Astronomer Cloud is hosted on infrastructure that we control.
 To allow it to communicate with your systems, we run a single NAT that all internet bound traffic flows through.
 We don't persist any of your data, and all computation runs in short-lived containers that terminate after tasks are completed.

 Our cluster and databases are all hosted in a private VPC with all private IPs.
 We connect to the cluster via SSH to a bastion node set up with authorized networks.

+We also have a full Prometheus/Grafana monitoring stack that allows our employees to keep an eye on the health of all Airflow deployments running in Astronomer Cloud.
+We regularly check these dashboards and have alerts set up to notify our team if anything ever looks out of place.

 If you're interested in having a dedicated NAT or IP, you'll have to use our Enterprise product, which is installed into your Kubernetes.